HSB-611

 Iowa House Study Bill 611 — A bill for an act establishing requirements and guidelines for chatbots, making appropriations, and providing civil penalties

-Imposes safety and disclosure obligations on persons who design, develop, or make chatbots available.
-Prohibits making chatbots available with knowledge or reckless disregard that the chatbot encourages suicide, self-injury, or physical or sexual violence.
-Requires all chatbots to disclose their non-human identity at the start of each conversation and at thirty-minute intervals, to respond truthfully when asked if they are human, to disclaim that they do not provide medical, legal, financial, or psychological services, and to be programmed to prevent representing themselves as licensed professionals.
-Enforcement is exclusively through the attorney general, who may seek civil penalties of up to $100,000 per violation, restitution, or injunctive relief.
-The attorney general is directed to adopt implementing rules.
+Imposes safety and disclosure obligations on any person who designs, develops, or makes a chatbot available.
+Prohibits making a chatbot available with knowledge or reckless disregard that it encourages suicide, self-injury, or physical or sexual violence.
+Requires all chatbots to disclose their non-human identity at the start of each conversation and at thirty-minute intervals, to respond truthfully when asked if they are human, to disclose they do not provide professional services, and to not represent themselves as licensed professionals.
+Enforced exclusively by the Iowa attorney general, who may seek civil penalties up to $100,000 per violation, restitution, injunctive relief, or other appropriate relief.
+No private right of action is created.

 Summary

-Imposes safety and disclosure obligations on persons who design, develop, or make chatbots available.
-Prohibits making chatbots available with knowledge or reckless disregard that the chatbot encourages suicide, self-injury, or physical or sexual violence.
-Requires all chatbots to disclose their non-human identity at the start of each conversation and at thirty-minute intervals, to respond truthfully when asked if they are human, to disclaim that they do not provide medical, legal, financial, or psychological services, and to be programmed to prevent representing themselves as licensed professionals.
-Enforcement is exclusively through the attorney general, who may seek civil penalties of up to $100,000 per violation, restitution, or injunctive relief.
-The attorney general is directed to adopt implementing rules.
+Imposes safety and disclosure obligations on any person who designs, develops, or makes a chatbot available.
+Prohibits making a chatbot available with knowledge or reckless disregard that it encourages suicide, self-injury, or physical or sexual violence.
+Requires all chatbots to disclose their non-human identity at the start of each conversation and at thirty-minute intervals, to respond truthfully when asked if they are human, to disclose they do not provide professional services, and to not represent themselves as licensed professionals.
+Enforced exclusively by the Iowa attorney general, who may seek civil penalties up to $100,000 per violation, restitution, injunctive relief, or other appropriate relief.
+No private right of action is created.

 Enforcement & Penalties